gopinathm01/gopinathm01/README.md

-- 👋 Hi, I’m Gopinath an completed IT post Grauate
+- 👋 Hi, I’m Gopinath an completed IT post Graduate
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Node js
 - 💞️ I’m looking to collaborate on DevOps